 The U.S. Liquidity Coverage Ratio rule ("LCR rule") requires certain U.S. banking organizations ("Covered Companies"), including the Firm and its U.S. Bank Subsidiaries, to maintain on each business day an amount of high-quality liquid assets ("HQLA") that are unencumbered and controlled by the Covered Company's liquidity management function ("eligible HQLA") sufficient to meet their total stressed net cash outflows over a prospective 30 calendar-day period, as calculated in accordance with the LCR rule.
-The Firm, MSBNA, and MSPBNA are each required to maintain a minimum liquidity coverage ratio ("LCR") of 100%.
-ETRADE Bank will be required to comply with a minimum LCR of 100% as of July 1, 2021.
+The Firm, MSBNA, MSPBNA and beginning in July 2021 E\TRADE Bank are required to maintain a minimum liquidity coverage ratio ("LCR") of 100%.